matiboy/angular2-prettyjson/README.md

 ## Usage

-Import PrettyJsonModule to have access to following component and pipes
+Import PrettyJsonModule to have access to the component and pipes
 ```js
 import {PrettyJsonModule} from 'angular2-prettyjson';